 Assistant city managers allow the city manager to focus primarily on external issues, while the assistant city managers focus mainly on internal issues.

-Many cities group similar departments under one assistant city manager.
+Many cities group related departments under one assistant city manager.
 For example, an assistant city manager who oversees the fire department will also oversee the police department.
-Similarly, an assistant city manager who oversees the planning department will oversee the public works department.
+Similarly, an assistant city manager who oversees the planning department will also oversee the public works department.

 When a city has only one assistant city manager, that person may be called the deputy city manager.
 A deputy city manager position may also exist when the city manager wants to formally identify a number two person from among several assistant city managers.

 The city attorney is the city’s chief legal advisor.
-The city attorney gets involved in any city issue that requires legal consultation.
+They get involved in any city issue that requires legal consultation.
 The city attorney position looks very different from city to city.

 In some cases, the city attorney is not even a city staffer.
 Small cities tend to contract with an attorney or law firm to represent the city.
 Some firms specialize in local government law.
 These firms employ several attorneys who each represent a handful of cities, counties, and school districts.

 When the city attorney is on staff, the position may report to the city manager, mayor or city council.
 Where the city attorney fits within the organization is most often spelled out in the city charter.

 In smaller cities, the city attorney has no staff reporting to him or her, except, perhaps, an administrative assistant.
 In larger cities, the city attorney supervises a legal department composed mostly of attorneys and legal secretaries.

 The finance director oversees budgeting and accounting operations for the city.
 Like the city attorney, the finance director touches all departments.
 Because of this broad scope of responsibility, the finance director often reports directly to the city manager rather than an assistant city manager.